 - Counseled contractors working with the U.S. military or foreign governments on several potential violations of the Foreign Corrupt Practices Act (FCPA) as well as potential criminal misconduct by employees stationed abroad.

 While investigations can be effective at revealing the source of improprieties, development of compliance programs is often the most effective way to minimize the risk of future misconduct, particularly for companies subject to extensive regulation, such as government contractors, telecommunications firms, and food and drug companies.
 In addition, compliance programs are frequently beneficial in resolving government civil or criminal allegations of wrongdoing and can be critical to positive treatment under the Federal Organizational Sentencing Guidelines.

 In recent years, Wiley Rein has designed and reviewed individually tailored compliance and training programs concerning the False Claims Act (FCA), export laws, the Sherman Antitrust Act, the Procurement Integrity Provisions of the Office of Federal Procurement Policy Act, the Anti-Kickback Act (AKA), the Drug-Free Workplace Act, the Truth in Negotiations Act, and election law issues.

 One recent matter highlights how investigations and compliance reviews can work together.
 In response to a federal agency subpoena regarding gifts and meals provided to government officials by employees at a Fortune 100 company, we investigated the possibility of employee misconduct by interviewing employees about their practices and reviewing expense records and related documents.
 At the same time, our Team assessed the adequacy of the company's training and compliance policies.
 Our report to corporate counsel not only presented our factual findings but also recommended ways to improve the company's training and oversight of employees with respect to providing gifts to federal employees.

-By Roderick L. Thomas and Erin K. Nord
+By Roderick L. Thomas, Mark B. Sweet and Erin K. Nord